Updated March 20, 2026

 Now, OystHERS isn't a fancy sit down dinner restaurant.
 The sisters have a limited menu and do primarily charcuterie boards, sliders, salads and oysters.

-I wouldn't touch a raw oyster if you paid me a million bucks...so I ordered a charcuterie board with smoked salmon (photo below right) and a lobster slider and I was good to go and just let Jay have at his raw oysters to his heart's content.
+I ordered a charcuterie board with smoked salmon (photo at left) and a lobster slider and I was good to go and just let Jay have at his raw oysters to his heart's content.

 You place your order at a counter and they bring your food out to your table that overlooks the water and river.